armory/docs/content/en/docs/installation/armory-operator/op-manage-spinnaker.md

  kubectl -n <namespace> get pods
  ```

-## Upgrade Spinnaker
+## Upgrade Armory Enterprise

 {{< tabs name="upgrade" >}}
 {{% tab name="Manifest" %}}

-Change the `version` field in your manifest file to the target version for the upgrade.
+Change the `version` field in your manifest file to the target version for the upgrade:

 ```bash
 kind: SpinnakerService